bl4ckc0nd0r/Forlog/README.md

 use as raw material when writing it up afterward.

-Drafting a first version becomes as simple as feeding the resulting `.txt` to an AI with the right prompt, along with your screenshots (I may build a way to integrate this directly into the app down the line).
+Drafting a first version becomes as simple as feeding the resulting `.txt` to an AI with the right prompt, along with your screenshots.

-By default, `forlog.py` stores your audio clips and transcripts in a `Forlog Archive` folder inside `Documents`.
+By default, `forlog.py` stores your audio clips, screenshots and transcripts in a `Forlog Archive` folder inside `Documents`.

 ## Screenshots